 The borrowing limits for secured loans are typically higher than those for unsecured loans because of the presence of collateral Common types of secured loans include mortgages and vehicle loans.

 An unsecured loan is money that you borrow without using collateral.
 Due to the lack of collateral, the lender faces a higher level of risk.
 Because of this, the interest rate may be higher and the borrowing limit may be lower.
 Common examples of unsecured loans include credit cards and personal lines of credit.

 Know before you borrow

-Both secured and unsecured loans can differ a good deal from one lender to the next.
-If you plan to apply for a loan, try to have a clear understanding of how your loan will work, what you'll have to pay each month over the life of the loan and what the lender is promising you in return.
+Both loan types have strengths and weaknesses, which can vary per borrower and lender.
+If you plan to apply for a loan, try to have a clear understanding of which option works best for your unique financial situation.
 Before you make any borrowing decision, make sure you can afford to pay back your loan in a timely matter without straining your budget.

 The information in this article is provided for education and informational purposes only, without any express or implied warranty of any kind, including warranties of accuracy, completeness or fitness for any particular purpose.
 The information in this article is not intended to be and does not constitute financial, legal or any other advice.
 The information in this article is general in nature and is not specific to you the user or anyone else.